reuben-r/35L-project/README.md

 Quick implimentation notes:
 We can use google maps api to get general distance from zip codes to show users their options based off of distance.
-We will store the following data for each user: zip code, first class start time per day, last class end time per day, driver/passenger choice, reimbursment total(for drivers), maybe more things if needed.
+We will store the following data for each user: zip code, first class start time per day, last class end time per day, driver/passenger choice, reimbursment total(for drivers), name, phone number, maybe more things if needed.